AdobeDocs/commerce-frontend-core/src/pages/guide/tools/grunt.md

 ## Overview

-You can use Grunt to automate any tasks you need, but out of the box Magento comes with pre-configured grunt tasks for compiling LESS files.
+You can use Grunt to automate any tasks you need, but out of the box the application comes with pre-configured grunt tasks for compiling LESS files.

 ## Prerequisites

-Make sure that you [set](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) your Magento application to the developer or default [mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html).
+Make sure that you [set](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) your application to the developer or default [mode](https://devdocs.magento.com/guides/v2.4/config-guide/bootstrap/magento-modes.html).

 ## Installing and configuring Grunt

-Magento has built-in Grunt tasks configured, but there are still several steps you need to take to be able to use it:
+The application has built-in Grunt tasks configured, but there are still several steps you need to take to be able to use it:

 1. Install [node.js](https://nodejs.org/en/download/package-manager/) to any location on your machine.